-- Have a balance of skills, which are reviewed regularly and inform recruitment to the Board; - Receive training is provided on the on responsibilities of trustees, as well as specific aspects (e.g. - Scrutinise performance, the impact of School Improvement, finances & risk; and - Collaboration is a strength with local governing bodies buying in to KGA mission and identity.

-Arrangements for setting pay and remuneration of key management personnel
+- Have a balance of skills, which are reviewed regularly and inform recruitment to the Board; - Receive training on the on responsibilities of trustees, as well as specific aspects (e.g., FFT); - Scrutinise performance, the impact of School Improvement, finances & risk; and - Collaboration is a strength with local governing bodies buying in to KGA mission and identity. - Arrangements for setting pay and remuneration of key management personnel

 The local governing body sets the pay ranges for the principal, vice principal and assistant principal to reflect the responsibilities of the job in addition to the size of the academy and any other factors.
-The pay committee will agree performance objectives relating to school leadership, management and pupil progress.
-The CEO salary and remuneration is determined by the board of trustees based on a review of objectives and targets.
+The pay committee will agree performance objectives relating to school leadership, management, and pupil progress.
+The CEO salary and remuneration is determined within a benchmarked remuneration framework by the board of trustees with progression through the approved salary scale based on a review of objectives and targets.